 Data Explanation Server name or IP address of the host Full name or IP address of the host for connecting to the synchronization server to provide access to Unix objects.
 Host communications port Communications port for establishing a Secure Shell (SSH) connection to the host.
 The default port is TCP port 22.
 Authentication The login data required depends on which authentication method you select.
 Authentication method Password: User account and password to log in to the host.
 This user account is used to access the host by SSH.
 The user account requires permissions for establishing an SSH connection.

+Table 4: Information required to set up a synchronization proi ect . equiler eu ee out ap a • ,

-Authentication method Private key: File with the private key and the passphrase.
-Method, user name and password for Running commands requires an administrative context.
+Data Explanation Authentication method Private key: File with the private key and the passphrase.
+Method, user name and password for escalating permissions Running commands requires an administrative context.
 Make a user account available with sufficient permissions.
-This user account is used to perform write operations on the Unix objects. escalating permissions Available methods are: permeetene Default: The user who logs in to the host already has administrative permissions.
+This user account is used to perform write operations on the Unix objects.
+Available methods are: Default: The user who logs in to the host already has administrative permissions.
 Sudo: The user logged in on the host can run administrative tasks with another user's permissions, such as root.
 The configuration for this is done in the sudoer file on the host. • su : This method uses the su command to change the context.
 Another user with administrative permissions is required.

-Table 4: Information required to set up a synchronization project

-Data Explanation Synchronization server of the Unix-based target system All One Identity Manager Service actions are run against the target system environment on the synchronization server.
+Synchronization server of the Unix-based target system All One Identity Manager Service actions are run against the target system environment on the synchronization server.
 Data entries required for synchronization and administration with the One Identity Manager database are processed by the synchronization server.
 The One Identity Manager Service must be installed on the synchronization server with the Unix connector.
 The synchronization server must be declared as a Job server in One Identity Manager.
 Use the following properties when you set up the Job server.
-Server function: Unix connector or AIX connector Machine role: Server Job Server Unix One Identity Manager database connec- tion data Database server Database name SQL Server login and password Specifies whether integrated Windows authentication is used Use of the integrated Windows authentication is not recommended.
+Server function: Unix connector or AIX connector Machine role: Server Job Server Unix One Identity Database server Manager database connec- tion data Database name SQL Server login and password Specifies whether integrated Windows authentication is used Use of the integrated Windows authentication is not recommended.
 If you decide to use it anyway, ensure that your environment supports Windows authentication.
 Remote connec- tion server To configure synchronization with a target system, One Identity Manager must load the data from the target system.
 One Identity Manager communicates directly with the target system to do this.
 Sometimes direct access from the workstation, on which the Synchronization Editor is installed, is not possible.
 For example, because of the firewall configuration or the workstation does not fulfill the necessary hardware and software requirements.
-If direct access is not possible from the workstation, you can set up a remote connection.
+If direct access

+Data Explanation is not possible from the workstation, you can set up a remote connection.
 The remote connection server and the workstation must be in the same Active Directory domain.
 Remote connection server configuration: One Identity Manager Service is started RemoteConnectPlugin is installed Unix connector or AIX connector is installed The remote connection server must be declared as a Job server in One Identity Manager.
 The Job server name is required.
 TIP: The remote connection server requires the same configuration as the synchronization server (with regard to the installed software and entitlements).
-Use the synchronization as remote connection

-Data Explanation server at the same time, by simply installing the RemoteCon- nectPlugin as well.
+Use the synchronization as remote connection server at the same time by installing the RemoteConnectPlugin as well.
+For more detailed information about setting up a remote connection,

 For more detailed information about setting up a remote connection, see the One Identity Manager Target System Synchronization Reference Guide.